 There are two broad classes of aliens that are issued visas: immigrants and nonimmigrants.
-The documentary requirements for visas are stated in §222 of the INA.
+The documentary requirements for visas are stated in Section 222 of the INA.
 Nonimmigrants are admitted for a designated period of time and a specific purpose, and they include a wide range of visitors, including tourists, foreign students, diplomats, and temporary workers.
-In FY2008, the Bureau of Consular Affairs issued 6.6 million nonimmigrant visas.
-Combined, visitor visas issued for tourism and business comprised the largest group of nonimmigrants in FY2008, with about 4.7 million or 71.1%.
-Other notable categories were students and exchange visitors (11.6%) and temporary workers (9.9%).
+In FY2012, the Bureau of Consular Affairs issued 8.9 million nonimmigrant visas.
+Combined, visitor visas issued for tourism and business comprised the largest group of nonimmigrants in FY2012, with about 7 million or 78%.
+Other notable categories were students and exchange visitors (10%) and employment-based nonimmigrants (6%).

 For well over a decade, the Bureau of Consular Affairs has been issuing machine-readable visas.
 Consular officers use the Consular Consolidated Database (CCD) to store data on visa applicants.
 Since February 2001, the CCD stores photographs of all visa applicants in electronic form, and more recently the CCD has begun storing ten-finger scans.
 In addition to indicating the outcome of any prior visa application of the alien in the CCD, the system links with other databases to flag problems that may affect the issuance of the visa.
-The CCD is the nexus for screening aliens for admissibility, notably screening on terrorist security and criminal grounds, and links with the
+The CCD is the nexus for screening aliens for admissibility, notably screening on terrorist security and criminal grounds, and links with DHS's automated entry and exit data system, at the time the visa is issued.10